The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Introduction

-Theory for the non-Markovian setting, in which the random rewards indeed depend on the history of the project being engaged, was developed in part by Varaiya, Walrand, and Buyukkoc \cite{Varaiya1985}, and by Mandelbaum \cite{Mandelbaum1986, Mandelbaum1987} during the same time period; following Mandelbaum, a series of papers in the 1990s by El Karoui \& Karatzas \cite{ElKaroui1993a, ElKaroui1993, ElKaroui1994} gave a martingale approach to the non-Markovian problem in both discrete and continuous time.
-Up to this point, all formulations of dynamic allocation assumed that the projects evolved {\em independently} in time, i.e., that the choice to engage a given project has no effect on the rewards yielded by other projects.
-In 1997, El Karoui \& Karatzas \cite{ElKaroui1997} showed in the continuous-time case that Gittins' index-type strategy was optimal even when the projects were not assumed to be independent.
-They instead assume only the celebrated conditional independence condition, frequently referred to as the (F4) condition of Cairoli \& Walsh \cite{Cairoli1975}, which was originally developed for multi-parameter martingale theory.
+Theory for the non-Markovian setting, in which the random rewards additionally depend on the history of the project being engaged, was first developed in \cite{Varaiya1985} and afterward split largely into two camps: the `excursion-theoretic' approach of \cite{Kaspi1994, Kaspi1998}, and the `martingale-theoretic' approach of \cite{Mandelbaum1986, Mandelbaum1987, ElKaroui1993, ElKaroui1994, ElKaroui1997}.
+With the exception of \cite{ElKaroui1997}, all formulations of dynamic allocation assumed that the projects evolved {\em independently} in time, i.e., that the choice to engage a given project has no effect on the rewards yielded by other projects.
+In 1997, \cite{ElKaroui1997} showed in the continuous-time case that there exists an optimal index-type strategy even when the projects were not assumed to be independent.
+They instead assume only the celebrated conditional independence condition, frequently referred to as the \eqref{itm:F4} condition of \cite{Cairoli1975}, which was originally developed for multi-parameter martingale theory.
+Heuristically, the \eqref{itm:F4} condition relaxes the independence assumption by allowing the different projects to be dependent upon a `shared history,' whereas they become independent conditioned on one's knowledge of that shared history.